- A values-based environment that values each child

-Aside from the inherent value in studying these skills, the Bishop McNamara Leadership Program has served as an excellent vehicle for integrating the academic program with the other programs of the school.
+Aside from the inherent value in studying these skills, the Bishop McNamara Prefect Program has served as an excellent vehicle for integrating the academic program with the other programs of the school.

-The Bishop McNamara Prefect/Leadership challenges 9 student leaders each year to serve their school through significant contributions in all areas of the School community: student life, admissions, community service, fine arts, athletics, spiritual life, and the overall quality of the school experience.
+The Bishop McNamara Prefect Program challenges 10 student leaders each year to serve their school through significant contributions in all areas of the school community: student life, admissions, community service, fine arts, athletics, spiritual life, marketing, and the overall quality of the school experience.
 These leaders oversee councils comprised of additional selected students, establishing a full range of student ownership and involvement.
 All Prefects uphold the motto and vision of the school and what it stands for in word, action, and deed.

 Mission: The mission of the Houses is to further the mission of Bishop McNamara by building a stronger school community through enjoyable (fun!) experiences.
 The goal is to affirm the principle that each Bishop McNamara student has a place among her/her peers, enabling them to build strong personal, spiritual, and collegial relationships, reinforcing Bishop McNamara’s sense of community, and forming its conscientious leaders.